wokwik/pinterest-data-pipeline426/README.md

             - Under **Template body** type `{}` in the template editor
         - Click on the **Save** button to save the changes

-    2- Create, describe and delete streams in Kinesis
+    B- Create, describe and delete streams in Kinesis

         - Navigate to **Resources** tab of the previously created API.
 Under the `streams` resource create a new child resource with the **Resource name** `{stream-name}`.
         - Create the following three **Methods** for `{stream-name}` resource: `POST`, `GET` and `DELETE`.